ShorelineCrypto/cheetahcoin/doc/Android_Userland_App/README.md

 For CPU mining steps and optimization with cheetah_Cpuminer, please checkout: https://github.com/ShorelineCrypto/cheetah_cpuminer

-## Confusion on android vs linux on NENG v1.4.x/v1.5.x release
+## Confusion on android vs linux on CHTA v1.4.x/v1.5.x release

 There was some confusion created by android mining release v1.4.0.
 Please watch this youtube video from android authority Gary Sims:

 Is Android really just Linux? - Gary explains https://www.youtube.com/watch?v=BkP6FTy0a4Y&t=307s

 Not trying to create a flaming war.
-Understanding the relationship between android vs linux, then you will clearly know what we did on NENG android CPU mining through UserLand app inside a linux terminal at almost native OS speed.
+Understanding the relationship between android vs linux, then you will clearly know what we did on CHTA android CPU mining through UserLand app inside a linux terminal at almost native OS speed.

 ## Determine your Platform is 64 bits arm64 or 32 bits armhf